 Chris emphasizes the importance of communication in sports marketing roles, but he also values a specific kind of communication.
 “When I speak with high school athletes about potentially having a career in sports, assuming they don’t grow up to become professional athletes, I always encourage them to develop writing skills.”

 “Efficient writing will take someone a long way in this business,” he continues.
 “It could lead to roles such as managing social media accounts, writing press releases and blogs, or creating content for the company or player’s website.”

-Chris’s success in sports marketing and PR, as well as journalism, are a testament to how effective his advice is for sports job seekers.
-With disciplined, committed action, job seekers can stand out during their search for jobs in sports and land their dream role as publicist or sports marketer.
+Chris’s success in sports marketing and PR, as well as journalism, is a testament to how effective his advice is for sports job seekers.
+With disciplined, committed action, job seekers can stand out during their search for jobs in sports and land their dream role as a publicist or sports marketer.

 What strategies do you follow during your search for jobs in sports?